Regulation of postal services and electronic communications

 Read more about how to complain about phone, internet and TV.

-The universal service provider is Eir (formerly known as Telecom Éireann).
+The universal service provider is Eir (previously known as Telecom Éireann).

-You can find out more about the Universal Service Obligation on comreg.ie.
+You can find out more about the Universal Service Obligation on ComRegs website.

 Registration and licensing

-- Premium rate services (PRS) licensing – Premium rate telephone services in Ireland are regulated by ComReg.
-A licence is needed to operate a revenue generating PRS.
-These premium rate services, sometimes referred to as information services, can be recognised by their unique range of prefixes, for example 15xx.
+- Premium rate services (PRS) licensing: premium rate services can be recognised by their unique prefixes, for example 15xx.

 - Prevent fraud and misuse of Irish numbers to protect both end-users and operators

-- Ensure network incidents (breach of security or loss of integrity that has a significant impact on the operation of networks and services) are properly managed by network operators.
-ComReg must be notified when these incidents occur.
+- Make sure network incidents (breach of security or loss of integrity that has a significant impact on the operation of networks and services) are properly managed by network operators.
+ComReg must be told about network incidents.

 You can find out more about regulation of the electronic communications sector.